healpy/healpy/INSTALL.rst

 Requirements
 ------------

-* Healpy needs HEALPix.
+Healpy needs HEALPix.
 You can either:
- - let Healpy build its own HEALPix library from the source code included in this package (the default behavior) or
+* let Healpy build its own HEALPix library from the source code included in this package (the default behavior)
- - use an existing installation :
+* use an existing installation :
-   Either define the environment variable HEALPIX_EXT_PREFIX where to find the healpix libraries and include files (eg /usr/local, so that /usr/local/include/healpix_base.h and /usr/local/lib/libhealpix_cxx.a exist)
+Define the environment variable HEALPIX_EXT_PREFIX where to find the healpix libraries and include files (eg /usr/local, so that /usr/local/include/healpix_base.h and /usr/local/lib/libhealpix_cxx.a exist)

-* Healpix needs cfitsio.
+Healpix needs cfitsio.
 You can either:
- - use an existing installation :
+* use an existing installation :
-   Either define the environment variable CFITSIO_EXT_PREFIX where to find the cfitsio library and include file (eg /usr/local, so that /usr/local/include/fitsio.h and /usr/local/lib/libcfitsio.a exists), CFITSIO_EXT_INC and CFITSIO_EXT_LIB are not supported since healpy 1.4.1
+Either define the environment variable CFITSIO_EXT_PREFIX where to find the cfitsio library and include file (eg /usr/local, so that /usr/local/include/fitsio.h and /usr/local/lib/libcfitsio.a exists), or CFITSIO_EXT_INC with the include folder, e.g. /usr/local/include and CFITSIO_EXT_LIB with full path to the libcfitsio.* library with full filename e.g. /usr/local/lib/libcfitsio.a or .so
- - compile a specific cfitsio lib:
+* compile a specific cfitsio lib:
 Define EXTERNAL_CFITSIO=no, place the  cfitsioXXXX.tar.gz in
 hpbeta/libcfitsio before installing.
 The cfitsio version XXXX must match the version in hpbeta/planck.make (or you need to modify it there).

-* the psht spherical transform library is integrated into healpy with the pshyt cython wrapper. a pregenerated c code is included in the repository, but if you have cython installed it will be run in the build phase.
+the psht spherical transform library is integrated into healpy with the pshyt cython wrapper. a pregenerated c code is included in the repository, but if you have cython installed it will be run in the build phase.

 Installation
 ------------

-$ cd healpy
+    cd healpy
-$ python setup.py build
+    python setup.py build

 OR, if you do not want OpenMP support (sometimes, it causes SegFault)

-$ python setup.py build --without-openmp
+    python setup.py build --without-openmp

 (alternatively, you can define the environment variable HEALPY_WITHOUT_OPENMP)

 If you do not want the "-march=native" flag (if your g++ is too old)

-$ python setup.py build --without-native
+    python setup.py build --without-native

 (alternatively, you can define the environment variable HEALPY_WITHOUT_NATIVE)

 If everything goes fine, you can give a test:

-$ cd build/lib*
+    cd build/lib*
-$ ipython -pylab
+    ipython -pylab

 >>> import healpy as H
 >>> H.mollview(arange(12))
 >>> pylab.show()